PieterCooreman/myStagePlot/README.md

-# myStage - Stage Plot Builder
+# myStagePlot - Stage Plot Builder

 myStagePlot is a lightweight, single-page web application designed for musicians, bands, and sound engineers to quickly create, manage, and export professional stage plots and input lists.